Average Cost of Food per Month for a College Student

 6. Party.0: How Much College Students Spend on Alcohol

-8. Move.org: The Average Cost of Food in the US
+8. Move.org, The Average Cost of Food in the US

-9. Dine On Campus at Florida Atlantic University Jupiter Campus || Resident Dining Memberships
+9. Dine On Campus at Florida Atlantic University Jupiter Campus, Resident Dining Memberships

-10. Dine On Campus at Texas A&M University || On-Campus Freshmen
+10. Dine On Campus at Texas A&M University, On-Campus Freshmen

-11. Rates and Requirements
+11. OU Housing & Food Services, Rates and Requirements

-12. Dining Hall Meal Plans: Stanford
+12. Stanford University, Neighborhood Dining Hall Meal Plans

-13. 2022-2023 UAF Resident Meal Plans | Dining Services
+13. UAF Dining Services, 2023-2024 Undergrad Resident Meal Plans

-15. Publix Pricing
+15. Publix, Pricing

-17. Blue Apron Pricing
+17. Blue Apron, Pricing

-18. Dinnerly Pricing
+18. Dinnerly Select Plan

-19. The Fresh Market Pricing
+19. The Fresh Market, Dinners for Two

 21. Amazon Meal Kits Pricing

-22. College Students and Coffee: 13 Statistics to Know in 2022
+22. College Students and Coffee: 13 Statistics to Know in 2023